aadipandey1988-ctrl/ai-deforestation-detection/README.md

 - Convolutional Neural Network (CNN)
 - Framework: [PyTorch/TensorFlow] (change this to your framework)
 - Saved weights: `cnn_model.pth`
+Output:
+- Classification into one of 10 categories
 ## How to Run

 1. Install required libraries: